ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-vue">Vue</h4>

 `@ionic/vue` and `@ionic/vue-router` no longer ship a CommonJS entry point.
 Instead, only an ES Module entry point is provided for improved compatibility with Vite.
-Developers should not need to make any changes to their project.
+Developers should not need to make any changes to their projects.

 <h2 id="version-7x-utilities">Utilities</h2>